 Currently Active Student Clubs & Organizations

 Below is a list of clubs that have completed either a new club proposal or club renewal paperwork for 2022-23.
+This list is updated as of April 19, 2023.
 Contact a club to learn more!
 For more information regarding each club or organization, including a description of their mission, please visit the Clubs & Organizations page in the Campus Life Canvas.
 If you need your club information updated, please contact Paz Clearwater at email@example.com.

 To find out when clubs meet, either check greenriver.edu/calendar and filter by Student Events or email the clubs below!